mesolitica/malaya/docs/Installation.rst

 Python
 ~~~~~~

-Malaya trained on Python 3.6, supposedly able to support Python 3.X but below than Python 3.7.
+Malaya only supported Python 3.6.
 There is no released version Tensorflow for Python 3.7.

 GPU Environment
 ~~~~~~~~~~~~~~~

-Deep learning Malaya trained on CUDA 8.0 and Tensorflow 1.5, supposedly any new version of CUDA and Tensorflow able to support Tensorflow 1.5 features.
+Deep learning Malaya trained on CUDA 9.0 and Tensorflow 1.12, supposedly any new version of CUDA and Tensorflow able to support Tensorflow 1.5 features.